The Five Stocks Monthly Trading Strategy

 Number 1: Check your allocation.

-As I mentioned above, a 25% allocation of Five Stocks in a portfolio should be reserved for only the most aggressive investors.
+As I mentioned above, a 20% or so allocation of Five Stocks in a portfolio should be reserved for only the most aggressive investors.
 For moderate to conservative investors, half that amount - or less - sounds more reasonable.

 For a detailed example of a portfolio made up of 75% Bond Bulls and 25% White Knuckle, see my article on Seeking Alpha: Headline Risk and Monthly Trading Models - Keeping Drawdowns In Check.
 True, The White Knuckle is not Five Stocks, but the article will provide some insight into combining strategies with quite different risk profiles.

 Generally speaking, all other things being equal, the most volatile time for any publicly-traded stock is the date they post quarterly earnings.
 Now, that volatility can be good (the stock pops on better than expected results), or bad (the stock drops on disappointing results.)
 If you avoid those monthly picks that have an earnings release on the calendar in the upcoming month, you'll avoid any potential downside surprises from earnings.
 Of course, you'll also miss any upside surprises as well.
 But if you're looking to reduce risks in this strategy, dodging earnings is an option.

 Here are three ways for handling a stock that is expected to post earnings in the upcoming month: 1) Avoid the stock altogether, and replace it with SHY - or cash - for the month, or 2) avoid the stock and watch for the next provisional pick that pops up (that doesn't have an upcoming earnings report itself), or 3) hold the stock in question, but dump it (or reduce your exposure by half or so) a day or two prior to its earnings release date.